The Sumatran Orangutan

 Life in the Trees

 Orangutans are the largest and most arboreal ape in the world, spending most of their lives in the trees.
-Because of this they are specialist of primary forest.
+Because of this they are specialist of primary forests.
 Although they have large bodies, they are able to move through forest gracefully, if not a little slow.
-Using their long arm to grasp a branch and then grasping with their foot, they can be suspended four-limbed between two branches, swaying, before they are able to get enough motion to cross over.
+Using their long arms to grasp a branch and then grasping with their foot, they can be suspended four-limbed between two branches, swaying, before they are able to get enough motion to cross over.

-Every night orangutans build a new nest to sleep by breaking branches and folding the leaves together.
+Every night orangutans build a new nest to sleep in, by breaking branches and folding the leaves together.
 This can be several meters above the ground.
 Sometimes they will makes nests midday for taking a nap or when it is raining, using a large leaf as an umbrella.

 Why They Matter

 They are a 'flagship' species for the conservation of the tropical forests in Sumatra.
 Ensuring their survival will help save the rainforests along with all the myriad of other wildlife

 Orangutans are frugivores and play an important role in seed disperal.